Skip to main content

 Categories

-The annual Scotsman Green Skills conference is returning, which is taking place in Aberdeen on the 19th of November to discuss energy transition and skills.
+We are delighted to be exhibiting at The Scotsman’s 5th annual Green Skills Conference which is taking place in Aberdeen on 19th November.

 Register here.